-Chariots accepts 7-8 interns each summer to spend 8 weeks living in our homes across Kenya.
+Chariots accepts a small team of interns to spend 8 weeks living in our homes across Kenya.
 Interns are typically divided into small teams.
 This allows them to immerse more effectively into the culture of our homes and allows the interns to have a more influential experience.
 The number of homes our interns serve at will depend on the specific internship positions.

 There is a financial commitment.
 Each intern is required to raise $3,900.
 This includes orientation, airfare, visas, debriefing safari and in-country expenses.
 This does NOT include passport, preventative malaria pills, vaccinations or transportation to and from Chariots’ offices in Dresher, PA.
 We understand this can be a lot of money for a college student yet our interns have always said that this internship experience is worth the financial investment.

 2021 Internship Timeline:

 Team Finalized: January 2022